Did you know that the national job

-To become an X-ray technologist, you already went through a certificate or degree program, but your education doesn’t end there.
+You already went through a certificate or degree program Tto become an X-ray technologist, but your education doesn’t end there.
 Continuing education is a requirement to stay in a radiology career.

 So, why is continuing education important?
 You probably think of it as a means to maintain your licensure or learn something new.
 But its benefits go beyond these key purposes.